- Find a mentor

 For every 15 minutes

 Developer by day, programmer by night.
 I obtained a master of science in civil engineering (computer science) and participated - together with several teams - in programming contests and hackathlons.
 I answer questions on StackOverflow on a daily basis and wrote courses on Artificial Intelligence and Digital Electronics.
 I worked as a researcher in the field of hyperheuristics (artificial intelligence), a teaching assistant in computer science and as a data scientist and technical lead developer in an AI startup.
 During my spare time I developed small (and larger) projects to help with daily routine.
 For me, a computer should aim to automate everything that is boring, such that one can pay more attention to what is interesting in life.
+After each session, I aim to write a document (usually within one week) that describes what we discussed.

 - 3 years experience